 NOTE: The chevron chart represents the chevron pattern in rows 9-84 only.
 Each black square represents a bobble stitch and each white square represents a single crochet.
 Remember to turn and ch1 at the beginning of each row. (zoom in to see row numbers more clearly, row 9 starts at the bottom)

-• Pattern is worked in one continuous rectangle then a border is worked around the perimeter.
+• Pattern is worked in one continuous rectangle then a border is crocheted around the perimeter

 • Beg ch of each row does NOT count as 1st st, work 1st st in same st as beg ch